- What We Do

 Where do people go when they need something?
 It used to be the Yellow Pages, but now 93 percent of consumers go online to find a local business.
-That means your law firm’s website is your number one asset.
+That means your law firm’s website is arguably your number one marketing asset.
 All things should begin and end with your website.
-In order for it to attract and convert new clients and talent, it doesn’t just need to exist—it needs to be fast, mobile friendly, easily found, appealing, and authoritative.

 Your website should be fast

 Half of the online population (47 percent, to be exact) expects a website to load in 3 seconds or under.
 If it doesn’t, the user will click the “back” button.

 You can’t afford to make this mistake.
 The legal field is an I-need-it-now field—and we all know there’s no shortage of lawyers—so you need to take every step you can to keep the clicks you do get.